jomit/pcftrials/README.md

 # Pivotal Cloud Foundry on Azure
-Sample Code for Pivotal Cloud Foundry on Azure
+Code + Artifats for Pivotal Cloud Foundry on Azure Trainings + Workshops